JerinGM/JerinGM/README.md

 Ahoy ⛵ there!

-A journey of over 14 years, where I've danced 💃 through the labyrinth of customer centricity, wearing the hat 🤠 of support and success leadership for some amazing orgs.
+About me: A journey of over 14 years, where I've danced 💃 through the labyrinth of customer centricity, wearing the hat 🤠 of support and success leadership for some amazing orgs.
 If you've ever thought customer handling is an art, well, I've practically been Picasso! 🎨🖌️

 But hold your horses 🐎, as my compass 🧭 is pointing to new stars ⭐.
 Ever heard of a seasoned customer centric virtuoso turning into a tech aficionado?
 That's me!
 Armed with curiosity and a problem solving mindset, I'm diving headfirst into the tech world.